oVirt/ovirt-site/source/sla/quota.html.md

 Definition

+quota_limitation_id

+UUID

+PK(not null)

+The primary key of the quota limitation.

 quota_id

 UUID

-Not null
+not null

-Foreign key for Quota ID represented in the quota table
+Foreign key for the quota id.

+storage_id

+UUID

+null

+Foreign key for storage id.

 vds_group_id

 UUID

-not null
+null

-Foreign key for vds_groups.vds_group_id
+Foreign key for vds group id.

-vcpu

-Integer

-default '0'

-The number or virtual CPU's allowed in the cluster Quota (-1 for unlimited)

-vram

-Integer

-default '0'

-The Virtual RAM allowed in the cluster Quota (-1 for unlimited)

-**quota_storage** - Represents the Quota Storage limitation.
+virtual_cpu

+INTEGER

+null

+The limited virtual cpu.

+virtual_ram_mega_byte

+BIGINT

+null

+The limited ram defined in mega byte.

+storage_limit_giga_byte

+BIGINT

+null

+The limited defined in Giga byte.

+**quota_usage** - The table is similar to quota limitation only it represents how much is used from the limitation.

 Column Name

 Column Type

 Null? / Default

 Definition

-quota_id
+quota_usage_id

 UUID

-Not null
+PK(not null)

-Foreign key for Quota ID represented in the quota table
+The primary key of the quota usage.

-storage_id
+quota_limitation_id

 UUID

 not null

-The storage Id the Quota attached to

-storage_limit

-BigInt

-default '0'

-The storage limit in Mega bytes, could be -1 for no limit, or specific number of bytes
+Foreign key for the quota limitation id.

+virtual_cpu

+INTEGER

+not null

+The limited cpu defined in Giga byte.

+storage_limit_giga_byte

+INTEGER

+null

+The limited GB defined in Giga byte.

+virtual_ram_mega_byte

+BIGINT

+null

+The limited ram defined in Mega byte.

 **quota_users** - Represents the Quota users which are permitted to consume from the Quota.